 - Improve your relationship through gaining insight and awareness into your particular difficulties

-- Realise what led you to choose your chosen partner
+- Understanding attraction pattern and bonding patterns – To realise what led you to choose your chosen partner

 - To see the problems within your relationship as an opportunity to gain deeper understanding

 - To understand how can you and your partner express your individuality while simultaneously supporting your relationship.
 This is the art of differentiation.
 Once you’ve passed through the “we” of the romantic stage, successful differentiation is the key to an authentic and fulfilling longer-term relationship

 - Misunderstandings and tensions resulting from differences in viewpoints

 - Experiencing a range of feelings including; resentment, anger and anxiety